ags2121/ASSteroids-game-mod/README.md

 <ul>
 <li>Score
 <li>5 levels, where each level's difficulty is determined by an increasing amount of asteroids.
 A game is won if all 5 levels are cleared.
-<li>Sound effects
-  *Distinct sounds for: losing a ship; gaining a ship; winning; losing; exploding asteroids; engaging ship thrusters
+<li>Sound effects (*Distinct sounds for: losing a ship; gaining a ship; winning; losing; exploding asteroids; engaging ship thrusters)
 <li>Debris animation
 <li>Collision detection
 <li>Backwards shooting bullets
 <li>High score
-	*Every time the application is fired up, high score is reset to 0.
-Your high score is only maintained for a single game-playing session.
+	(*Every time the application is fired up, high score is reset to 0.
+Your high score is only maintained for a single game-playing session)
 </ul>

 Game instructions are explained on the welcome screen.